-Pfizer Inc. (NYSE:PFE) has unveiled its new management structure as part of its ongoing restructuring following its $160 billion purchase of Allergan Plc, which is due to be completed in the second half of this year.
+Pfizer Inc. has unveiled its new management structure as part of its ongoing restructuring following its $160 billion purchase of Allergan Plc, which is due to be completed in the second half of this year.

 The new leadership team will see two executives drawn from Pfizer and one from Allergan run three divisions within its two core businesses.